ejwillemse/BAN313/chapter6.md

 *** =instructions

-1. Using the provided code, write a function that simulates the `pStockOut` and takes as input `n`, `I_start0` and `P`, in that order.
+1. Using the provided code, write a function that simulates `pStockOut` and takes as input `n`, `I_start0` and `P`, in that order.
 Call this function `inventorySimulation`.
 Do not provide default values for function inputs.
 2. Simulate and view `pStockOut` for a 30-day study period with 150 products produced per day and with 150 products available at the start of Day 1.
 Assign the result of the simulation to `invSim1`.
 3. Simulate and view `pStockOut` for a 30-day study period with 175 products produced per day and with 100 products available at the start of Day 1.
 Assign the result of the simulation to `invSim2`.
 4. Simulate and view `pStockOut` for a 30-day study period with 125 products produced per day and with 400 products available at the start of Day 1.
 Assign the result of the simulation to `invSim3`.
 5. Run the three simulations again and view the results and note how it is different from the previous simulations.
-Assign the result of the simulations to  `invSim1_v2`,  `invSim2_v2` and `invSim3_v2`.
-Hint: if you do not give the simulation output a different name, in this case `..._vs` it will overwrite the results of the previous ones and will be flagged as incorrect.
+Assign the result of the second simulations to  `invSim1_v2`,  `invSim2_v2` and `invSim3_v2`.
+If you do not give the simulation output a different name, in this case `..._vs` it will overwrite the results of the previous ones and will be flagged as incorrect.

 *** =pre_exercise_code
 ```{r}